Kingstan070/Feedback-form/README.md

 # Feedback-form
-Feedback form made using python-flask framework
+Feedback form made using python-flask framework and mySQL database

 ## Installation
 The system should have python installed with version higher than 3.9 with pip